 - To help with decisions about prenatal genetic testing

 It is important to remember that genetic testing does not always find mutations in the PRF1, UNC13D, STX11 or STXBP2 genes for all people with familial HLH.
-About 30–40% of people with the condition do not have any mutations in the PRF1, UNC13D, STX11 or STXBP2 genes that doctors can find.
+About 30–40% of people with the condition do not have any mutations in the PRF1, UNC13D, STX11 or STXBP2 genes.
 Therefore, a person can still have familial HLH even if no mutations are found.
 It is likely that there are other genes related to familial HLH that doctors do not yet know about.

 Prenatal genetic testing

 Parents may undergo prenatal testing to find out if the pregnancy is affected with known PRF1, UNC13D, STX11 or STXBP2 gene mutations in the family.
 Testing may take place either before pregnancy occurs or during pregnancy.

 People considering prenatal testing should work with a genetic counselor to review the pros and cons of the testing.
 The genetic counselor can also help parents consider how they wish to handle the results of the testing.

 Testing that occurs before pregnancy—Testing that happens before pregnancy is called preimplantation genetic testing (PGT).
 This special type of genetic testing is done along with in vitro fertilization (IVF).
 PGT offers a way to test embryos for known PRF1, UNC13D, STX11 or STXBP2 gene mutations before placing them into the uterus.

 Testing that occurs during pregnancy—Testing can be used to see if a pregnancy is affected with known PRF1, UNC13D, STX11 orSTXBP2 gene mutations.
 A doctor gathers cells from the pregnancy in one of two ways:

 - Chorionic villus sampling (CVS)—during the first trimester (first three months)